Akash4200AP/Akash4200AP/README.md

-👋 Hi, I'm Akash Pattil
+👋 Hi, I'm Akash Patil

 🚀 A technical enthusiast with 6+ years of experience in Payments, E-Commerce, and Telecom domains,aiming to attain a challenging position in Quality Engineering